Configure an OIDC provider

 Okta, Auth0, Keycloak, and similar issuers use the same fields.
 The differences are mechanical:

-* Set `requireIssuerValidation` according to whether the provider implements RFC 9207 (most modern hosted IdPs do — keep the default `true`).
+* Set `requireIssuerValidation` according to whether your provider implements RFC 9207.
+Most modern hosted IdPs do, so keep the default `true`.

-* Map the admin signal to whatever the provider emits — typically a `groups` or `roles` claim you enable on the application or via a claim-mapping rule.
+* Map the admin signal to whatever your IdP emits, typically a `groups` or `roles` claim you enable on the application or via a claim-mapping rule.

-* Ensure the `profile` scope (or the provider's equivalent) returns a populated `name`.
+* Ensure the `profile` scope (or your provider's equivalent) returns a populated `name`.

 The [FusionAuth setup](/docs/developers/sso-oidc/fusionauth-setup) page shows the full sequence for a provider that needs extra configuration to satisfy this contract.